CleanroomMC/cleanroom-website/docs/wiki/modularui/json/drawable.md

 ## Empty Drawable

-Type name: `empty` or `null`
+Type name: `empty` or `null` (`null` does not have to be in quotation marks)

 Empty Drawables are special since they don't need to be an object.
-The can juts be `null`.

 Empty Drawables don't have any properties.
+Note that `none` will also result in an invisible drawable, however this one is different when it's used for hover backgrounds.
+If `empty` or `null` is used, then the widgets background will suddenly disappear as soon as you hover it.
+With `none` the widget will act like it doesn't have a hover background, and it will use its normal background.

 Example:

 Both definitions are equivalent.

+::: details Example {open id="example"}
 ```json
 {
   "background1": null,